rodrigoibarra/dotfiles/README.md

-# Dotfiles
+# Dotfiles v2.0

-After cloning this repo, run `./install` to automatically set up dotfiles for your Mac.
+This version of dotfiles no longer uses dotbot,.
 Note that the install script is idempotent: it can safely be run multiple times.
 Also... this is pretty opinionated since it comes straight from my computer.

-Puntos uses [dotbot](https://github.com/anishathalye/dotbot) for installation.

 ## What's in this?

 Right now, i'ts got configuration for:
-- Atom
+- VSCode
 - Oh-my-git (this is a oh-my-zsh thing with git...)
 - git
 - iTerm2
+- Hyper

 Configuration for Mac defaults and an install folder with a script to initialize a new mac and set it up for web dev